bitshares/bitshares-core/README.md

     The first and second number together identify the kind of thing you're talking about (`1.2` for accounts, `1.3` for assets).
 The third number identifies the particular thing.

+- How do I get the `network_add_nodes` command to work?
+Why is it so complicated?

+    You need to follow the instructions in the "Accessing restricted API's" section to allow a username/password access to the `network_node` API.
+Then you need to pass the username/password to the `cli_wallet` on the command line or in a config file.

+    It's set up this way so that the default configuration is secure even if the RPC port is publicly accessible.
+It's fine if your `witness_node` allows the general public to query the database or broadcast transactions (in fact, this is how the hosted web UI works).
+It's less fine if your `witness_node` allows the general public to control which p2p nodes it's connecting to.
+Therefore the API to add p2p connections needs to be set up with proper access controls.